hshinnaga/astro-polarimetry/research.md

 ---

-## 3. Roles of Magnetic Field of mass accretion onto the Super Massive Black Hole (Sgr A*) at the heart of our Milkyway Galaxy
+## 3. Roles of Magnetic Field in mass accretion onto the Super Massive Black Hole (Sgr A*) at the heart of our Milkyway Galaxy
 Using JCMT SCUBA-2/POL-2 submillimeter polarization technique, we measured the 3D magnetic field strengths of the Circumnuclear Disk (CND) of surrounding Sgr A* by comparing with a self-similar accregion disk model.

 <div style="text-align: center; margin: 20px 0;">